Scarlet fever

 A rash appears 12 to 48 hours later.
 It looks like small raised bumps and starts on the chest and tummy, then spreads.
 The rash makes your skin feel rough, like sandpaper.

 On white skin the rash looks pink or red.
-It may be harder to see on brown or black skin, but you can still feel it.
+On brown and black skin it might be harder to see a change in colour, but you can still feel the rash and see the raised bumps.

 A white coating also appears on the tongue.
 This peels, leaving the tongue red, swollen and covered in little bumps called ("strawberry tongue").

-The rash doesn't appear on the face, but the cheeks can look red.
+The rash does not appear on the face, but the cheeks can look red.
 The redness may be harder to see on brown and black skin

 The symptoms are the same for children and adults, although scarlet fever is less common in adults.